Sam Houston and Native American relations: Houston's final years (1860-1863)

 During Houston's final term as Governor of Texas, the Texas Secession Convention passed the Texas Ordinance of Secession on February 1, 1861, and Texas effectively became part of the Confederate States of America on March 1.
 Houston, like all other office holders in the state, was expected to take an oath of loyalty to the Confederacy.
 He refused and was removed from office by the Secession Convention on March 16; he was succeeded by Lieutenant Governor Edward Clark.
 In his final years, Houston's friends among the Alabama-Coushatta tribe visited his home.
 During this period, Houston managed to get the Confederate War Department to discharge all draftees from the Alabama-Coushatta tribe, which had distanced itself completely from the conflict.

 Legacy

-The Cherokee Removal Memorial Park, overlooking Hiwassee Island, was established to honor the relationship between Sam Houston and Native Americans who lived in Tennessee, Arkansas, and Oklahoma.
+The Cherokee Trail of Tears State Park, overlooking Hiwassee Island, was established to honor the relationship between Sam Houston and Native Americans who lived in Tennessee, Arkansas, and Oklahoma.
 It is located near Dayton, Tennessee, and the confluence of the Tennessee and Hiwassee Rivers.

 Samuel Houston Mayes, named after his parents' friend, was the principal chief of the Cherokee Nation in Indian Territory (1895–1899).